semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 When you use `sem delete` to delete a project then that particular project is deleted from the active organization of the active user.

-### sem describe

-The `sem describe` command returns the description of an existing resource.
-The resource type as well as the resource name should be given as command line arguments, in that order.

 ### sem get

-The `sem get` command returns the list of items for the given resource type that can be found in the active organization and requires a command line argument, which is the resource type.
+The `sem get` command can do two things.
+First, it can return a list of items for the given resource type that can be found in the active organization and.
+This option requires a command line argument, which is the resource type.
+Second, it can return analytical information for an existing resource.
+In this case you should provide `sem get` with the type of the resource and the name of the resource, in that order.

-Additionally, `sem get` can be used instead of `sem describe`:
+In the first case, `sem get` can be used as follows:

+    sem get [RESOURCE]

+In the second case, `sem get` should be used as follows:

     sem get [RESOURCE] <name>

-The previous command is completely equivalent to the next one:

-    sem describe [RESOURCE] <name>

 ### sem edit

-The `sem edit` command works for `secrets` only and allows you to edit the YAML representation of a `secret` using your favorite editor.
+The `sem edit` command works for `secrets` and `dashboards` only and allows you to edit the YAML representation of a `secret` or a `dashboard` using your favorite editor.

 ### sem apply

-The `sem apply` command works for `secrets` only and allows you to update the contents of an existing `secret` using an external `secrets` YAML file.
+The `sem apply` command works for `secrets` and `dashboards` and allows you to update the contents of an existing `secret` or `dashboard` using an external `secrets` or `dashboards` YAML file.

 ## Project Initialization